 Max Verstappen was hilariously voted driver of the day despite spending most of the race behind his teammate, pitting when his team weren’t ready for him, and then dropping out of the race with a gearbox failure.
-Apparently, that was a better performance than Lewis Hamilton’s easy victory or Fernando Alonso’s drive from 12th to fifth in a McLaren-Honda.
+Apparently, that was a better performance than Lewis Hamilton’s dominant victory or Fernando Alonso’s drive from 12th to fifth in a McLaren-Honda.
 Still, at least it’s not (quite) as bad as the when Rio Haryanto won the vote.
 Thankfully, most of Max’s subsequent DOTD wins have been rather more deserved…

 Giacomo Russo (born 1937) raced under the pseudonym ‘Geki’ and won the Italian F3 championship four years in a row from 1961-1964.
 He also entered three races (all at the Italian GP) with a best finish of ninth in 1966.

 Alex Zanardi (born 1966) had a promising junior career but never quite managed to break out of the F1 midfield.
 From 1991-1994 he raced for Jordan, Minardi and Lotus, scoring just a single point in the 1993 Brazilian GP.

 He went to race in CART for a few years, winning back-to-back titles in 1997 and 1998, which was enough to earn him a recall to F1, this time with Williams.
 However, despite machinery competitive enough to give Ralf Schumacher a handful of podiums, Zanardi failed to score a single point.
 It wasn’t all his fault, but it spelt the definitive end of his F1 career.